Through The Fibro Fog

 Jump to Recipe Print Recipe

-This apple and pear compote is a flavourful fruit topping for your family desserts, and so easy to make.
-A healthy sweet treat, this compote is refined sugar free, vegetarian and gluten free.
+This apple and pear compote is a flavorful fruit topping for your family desserts, and so easy to make.
+A tasty sweet treat, this compote is refined sugar free, vegetarian and gluten free.

 If you love apples and pears as much as my family does, then you may like to see my cardamom apple crisp and spiced poached pears.
-Both flavourful and healthy desserts to enjoy!
+Both flavorful and delicious desserts to enjoy!

-For more tasty compotes, my apple and blackberry compote and rhubarb and apple compote are both full of flavour.
+For more tasty compotes, my apple and blackberry compote, cherry compote and rhubarb and apple compote are all full of flavor.
 And for a fruity sauce, my apple blueberry sauce is smooth, delicious and so versatile as a recipe for breakfast or dessert for all the family.

-This compote combines the traditional English favourites of apples and pears.
-It's full of flavour, with a hint of spice to make it especially tasty.
+This compote combines the traditional English favorites of apples and pears.
+It's full of flavor, with a hint of spice to make it especially tasty.

 Jump to: